expo/expo/docs/README.md

 ### As an Exponent developer

 Make your changes in `universe/docs` and commit them.
-Then, in `universe`, run `git subrepo push docs` (make sure to run this at the root of the repository).
-This will push to the public repository, which triggers a webhook that rebuilds the documentation (generating the online version, pdf and epub) automatically.
+When our `shipit` bot synchronizes the changes to the public `exponent-docs` repository, a webhook will run that regenerates the HTML to display on the documentation website.
+All you need to do is commit!